On the Capacity Region of Bipartite and Tripartite Entanglement Switching: Abstract

-We study a quantum switch serving a set of users.
-The function of the switch is to create bi- or tripartite entangled state among users at the highest possible rates at a fixed ratio.
-We model a set of randomized switching policies.
+We study a quantum entanglement distribution switch serving a set of users in a star topology with equal-length links.
+The quantum switch, much like a quantum repeater, can perform entanglement swapping to extend entanglement across longer distances.
+Additionally, the switch is equipped with entanglement switching logic, enabling it to implement switching policies to better serve the needs of the network.
+In this work, the function of the switch is to create bipartite or tripartite entangled states among users at the highest possible rates at a fixed ratio.
+Using Markov chains, we model a set of randomized switching policies.
 Discovering that some are better than others, we present analytical results for the case where the switch stores one qubit per user, and find that the best policies outperform a time division multiplexing (TDM) policy for sharing the switch between bipartite and tripartite state generation.
 This performance improvement decreases as the number of users grows.
-The model is easily augmented to study the capacity region in the presence of qubit decoherence, obtaining similar results.
-Moreover, decoherence appears to have little effect on capacity.
+The model is easily augmented to study the capacity region in the presence of quantum state decoherence and associated cut-off times for qubit storage, obtaining similar results.
+Moreover, decoherence-associated quantum storage cut-off times appear to have little effect on capacity in our identical-link system.
 We also study a smaller class of policies when the switch stores two qubits per user.